Learn Salem’s History

 Salem Fire Station #2 Built

-Salem Fire Station #2 on North Street built, said to be the third oldest still standing in the country.
+Salem Fire Station #2 on North Street built is said to be the third oldest fire station still standing and operational in the country.

 1883